Parimatch1/SV-Guides-Revamped/Advanced Training Guidelines.md

 ---

-# **Taser Accuracy**
+# **1v1s**
 `If the Co-Host, or another Co-Host is doing this section, say the following:`
 * **Host/Co-Host:** The Co-Host will now take over for this section.
 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

-**Speaker:** Please create a single file line and follow me to the yard.

 **Speaker:** h There is a session ongoing outside of the session room.
 Raiding it will result in punishment.

-**Speaker:** We are now moving onto the accuracy phase!
-In this phase, we will be testing you on your precision, aiming skills, listening skills and your accuracy!
+**Speaker:** We are now moving onto the 1v1s phase!
+In this phase you and a fellow attendee will be using glock-19s to 1v1 eachother.

-**Speaker:** Your task here is simple, you will be called up one by one and your aim is to taze the moving target!
-You have three tries to hit the target.
-Please remain in a straight line until you are called up.
+**Speaker:** Your task here is simple, you will be called up pair by pair to 1v1 eachother.

-**Speaker:** If it is not your turn, your tools must stay away.
-If you equip any tools, we may assume you are trying to cheat, and you may be dismissed.
+**Speaker:** On radio channel 2 I will say "READY!", "SET!", then "GO!".
+Once I say "GO!" the 1v1 can begin.

+**Speaker:** I will place you in a specific spot before your 1v1 begins.
+Do not move from this spot until you are told to begin.

-**Speaker:** Once complete you will go STS on the other white line by the yard gate.
+**Speaker:** Once complete you will go STS on the fence beside the SFL.

 **Speaker:** Understood?
 Yes/No, [Rank].

-`[Split the line of attendees in half down the middle]`

-> `[The supervisor should team the helpers to inmates]`
-> `[One helper will stand by the basketball hoop, and another by the other hoop]`
-> `[Helpers will call up attendees one by one to stand at the middle of the court.
-They will have 3 tries to tase the helper.]`
-> `[The helper should constantly move left and right.
-They cannot sprint or jump.]`
-> `[When an attendee is done with accuracy, they should go STS by the yard gate]`
+**Speaker:** You may pair up with someone if you wish.
+If you want to pair with someone stand next to them in the line.
+Then we will begin the 1v1s once everyone is paired.

+> `[Pair up those without a partner]`
+> `[If there is an uneven amount of attendees a session admin or spectator can step in to 1v1]`

+> `[Place pairs diagonally from eachother in the grass part of the max yard]`
-> `[Start the "Accuracy" phase on Bloxcord]`
+> `[Start the "1v1s" phase on Bloxcord]`

-**Instructor:** Come up!
-**Instructor:** Ready!
+**Instructor:** READY!
-**Instructor:** Aim!
+**Instructor:** AIM!!
-**Instructor:** Fire!
+**Instructor:** FIRE!

+> `[After saying "FIRE!", team an attendee in the pair to inmate so they can damage eachother.
+They do not need to be refreshed but should be teamed back after their turn is complete.]`
-> `[End the "Accuracy" phase on Bloxcord after the last attendee is done]`
+> `[End the "1v1s" phase on Bloxcord after the last pair is done]`

 ---